Package Leaflet: Information for the User

-Important Information You Should Know About Combined Hormonal Contraceptives (CHCs)
+Important Things to Know About Combined Hormonal Contraceptives (CHCs)

 Donabel is a medication

-It contains a small amount of female hormones, specifically progesterone (dienogest) and an estrogen (etinilestradiol).
+It contains a small amount of female hormones, specifically progesterone (dienogest) and an estrogen (ethinylestradiol).

-Oral contraceptives (administered orally) are a very effective method of family planning.
-If taken regularly (without missing pills), the likelihood of becoming pregnant is very low.
+Oral contraceptive pills (taken by mouth) are a very effective method of family planning.
+If taken regularly (without missing pills), the possibility of becoming pregnant is very low.

-Before starting to take Donabel, read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”)..
+Before starting to take Donabel, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

-In this prospectus, several situations are described in which you should stop taking this medication, or in which the effectiveness of this is reduced.
-In such situations, you should not have sexual intercourse without taking additional non-hormonal contraceptive precautions, such as using a condom or other barrier method.
-Do not use the rhythm or temperature methods.
-These methods are unreliable because the contraceptive pills alter the usual changes in body temperature and cervical mucus that occur during the menstrual cycle.
+This prospectus describes several situations in which you should stop taking this medication or in which its effectiveness is diminished.
+In such situations, you should not have sexual intercourse without taking additional non-hormonal contraceptive precautions, such as using a condom or another barrier method.
+Do not use rhythm or temperature methods.
+These methods are unreliable because combined oral contraceptives alter the usual changes in temperature and cervical mucus that occur during the menstrual cycle.

-Your acne will usually improve within three to six months of treatment and may continue to improve even after six months.
-You should discuss with your doctor the need to continue treatment three to six months after starting and periodically thereafter.
+Your acne will normally improve within three to six months of treatment and may continue to improve even after six months.
+You should discuss with your doctor the need to continue treatment three to six months after its initiation and periodically thereafter.

 Do not take Donabel